 The Compensation Committee operates under a written charter that has been approved by the Board of Directors.
 The charter is reviewed annually by the Compensation Committee with any recommended changes approved by the Board of Directors.
 The Compensation Committee is responsible for overseeing our compensation strategy and for the oversight and administration of our compensation programs including our stock incentive plans.
 The Compensation Committee: (1) annually reviews and determines the compensation of the Chief Executive Officer and all other executive officers, including the use of cash incentives and deferred compensation plans; (2) determines the Company's policy with respect to the application of Section 162(m) of the Internal Revenue of 1986, as amended (the "Code"); (3) approves compensation programs and grants involving the use of the Common Shares and other equity securities; (4) appoints (based on the consideration of certain factors set forth in the Compensation Committee charter), compensates and oversees the work of the compensation consultant retained by the committee; (5) prepares an annual report on executive compensation for inclusion in the Company's proxy statement in accordance with applicable rules and regulations; and (6) reviews and discusses with management plans and programs to support the selection, development and retention of future leadership for the Company.
 The Board of Directors has determined that each member of the Compensation Committee is independent under the independence standards currently set forth in the NASDAQ Marketplace Rules.
-For a discussion of the role of executive officers and compensation consultants in determining executive and director compensation, see "Compensation of Executive Officers" Compensation."
-In Fiscal 2019, the Compensation Committee met four times.
+For a discussion of the role of executive officers and compensation consultants in determining executive and director compensation, see "Compensation of Executive Officers-Compensation Discussion and Analysis-Design of Compensation Program" and "-Operation and Process-Role of Executive Officers in Establishing Compensation."
+In Fiscal 2020, the Compensation Committee met four times.